Background

 Our Mission

-The G20 Interfaith Forum (IF20) advances global solutions by collaborating with religious thought leaders and political representatives.
+The G20 Interfaith Forum (IF20) advances global solutions by collaborating with religious thought leaders and political representatives in making contributions to the formal G20 process.
 Global recognition is increasing for the vital roles faith and religion play in promoting peaceful and harmonious relationships within and between nations.
 Few examples are widely recognized, however, of the positive contributions faith and religion make to social well-being and to policies that impact national and international communities.
-The G20 Interfaith Forum is an annual event where such contributions can be shared, highlighted, and advanced.
+The G20 Interfaith Forum provides a platform where such contributions can be shared, highlighted, and advanced.

 The Forum features both international opinion leaders—including scholars, lawyers, and politicians—and global interfaith activists for three days of discussion and interfaith dialogue.